 A lesser-known highland wilderness area with fantastic hiking routes through the mountain heath.
-Visit the majestic Bridal Veil Falls, hike through the heath, swimming in clear streams and enjoy the solitude of the wide open spaces.
+Visit the majestic Bridal Veil Falls, hike through the mountain heath, swim in crystal clear streams and enjoy the solitude of the wide open spaces.
 This is totally off the beaten track and perfect for clients who wish to experience the full diversity of Zim’s attractions.

 A birder’s paradise, this mountainous rain-forest is home to rare bird species such as Livingstones’ Turaco, Swynnerton’s Robin & Palm-nut vultures.
 Visit the beautiful Bvumba Botanical Gardens or play golf at the Leopard Rock Hotel.

 Misty mountains with gushing mountain rivers, great trout fishing and spectacular vistas.
 Visit the sky walk at Mtarazi Falls and see ancient pit structure ruins.
 Great multi-day hiking to be had on the Turaco Trail and white water rafting on the gin-clear Pungwe River.
 From here it is 270km back to Harare.